ed(1p) — Linux manual page

 9.3, Basic Regular Expressions.
 Since regular expressions in ed

-are always matched against single lines (excluding the
+are always matched against single lines (excluding the terminating

-terminating <newline> characters), never against any larger
+<newline> characters), never against any larger section of text,

 A null RE shall be equivalent to the last RE encountered.

-Regular expressions are used in addresses to specify lines, and
+Regular expressions are used in addresses to specify lines, and in

-specify portions of a line to be substituted.
+portions of a line to be substituted.

 Addresses in ed